 |So, we've just met, and this is crazy...|

 We're back to the beginning.
 Nothing lost, nothing gained.
 Just back to the status quo.
 And this feels like the end of Sherlock, to be honest.
 Will it be back?
 After this episode, I'm not sure.
 The show has run out of ideas, and is instead plundering other stories.
 The Final Problem fully embraces its Bond aspirations, throwing in Silence of the Lambs for good measure and ending with a handful of lines and ideas Moffat already used in Doctor Who ("Not on my watch."
 "Remember me."
 Unmanned plane in trouble?
 A speech from a departed female character reminding Holmes of his role might as well have ended with "Be a Doctor.")

 |Does someone need a hug?|

 Plus, the magic problem.
 Moriarty and Magnussen were great because their powers were specific and demonstrable.
 Eurus is so powerful that besides the clever trick with the glass, she never does anything concrete.
-Basically, she knows things because she has superpowers, not because the writers are going to take the time to figure out how she really does them.
+Basically, she knows things because she has superpowers, not because the writers are going to take the time to figure out how she really knows them.
 How does she convince Sherrinford's governor to join her cause?
 She reprograms him.
 Because, y'know, she's a genius.
 She looks creepy and can get inside your head, Mycroft explains, with a straight face.
 At some point, we need to just admit she's magic.

 And a detective show that runs on magic is on its last legs.
 I enjoyed series 4 more than I've enjoyed the show for ages, and while The Final Problem frustrated me, I couldn't look away.
 But it's time to wrap up.
 A show obsessed with itself cannot be sustained.
-If we do get a series 5, then the writers would do well to remember we all fell in love with a detective who investigated mysteries about something other than himself.
+If we do get a series 5, then the writers would do well to remember we all fell in love with a detective who investigated mysteries about something other than Sherlock Holmes.

 Notes (subject to update as I ponder this episode)